 |YouTube - Disable Auto Play||Prevent YouTube from automatically playing the next video in the playlist.||YouTube||Important|

 |YouTube SafetyMode Cookie||Enforce YouTube restricted mode on your network which helps filter out potentially mature content.
 This works by inserting a cookie that enforces Restricted Mode.
 HTTPS Decrypt and Inspect is necessary for this to work.
 This content modification should be used if you do not use GSuite for Education.||YouTube||Important|

 |YouTube Restricted Mode||Enforce YouTube restricted mode on your network which helps filter out potentially mature content.
 This works by rewriting the HTTPS connect header to restrict.youtube.com.
 HTTPS Decrypt and Inspect is not necessary for this to work.
 This content modification is most appropriate if you use GSuite for Education.||YouTube||Important|

 |All Popups||Prevent links from opening in a popup window||Everything||Suggested|

 |Web Bugs||Remove 1x1 GIFs used for user tracking||Everything||Suggested|

 |Window Moving||Prevent windows from resizing and moving themselves||Everything||Suggested|

-These content modifications aim to prevent known browser vulnerabilities from being exploited.
+These aim to prevent known browser vulnerabilities from being exploited.

 |IE VML Rect tag Exploit||Removes vector graphics that could contain malicious code||Everything||Suggested|